 2012 saw another trip to Lanzarote, another well received production at the 19th International G&S Festival, a concert including G&S pro, Simon Butteriss and the company's first trip to the Bollington Arts Centre in Cheshire.

-2013 has been another revelation when the company performed their annual production in the recently refurbished Duchess Theatre, Long Eaton, a newly positioned Annual Concert at Derby Playhouse and numerous concerts and appearances across the country.
+2013 was another revelation when the company performed their annual production in the recently refurbished Duchess Theatre, Long Eaton, a newly positioned Annual Concert at Derby Playhouse and numerous concerts and appearances across the country.

 Derby Gilbert & Sullivan Company has always presented, and still does present, the best singers and acting talent in the Midlands and beyond and we want you to be involved...